oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 The *default* option is reserved for future use.
 It is intended to specify the value a receiving application uses for an optional field if an instance does not include its value.

 ### 3.2.2 Field Options
-Field options apply to each field within a type definition.
+Field options are specified for each field within a type definition.
 Each option in Table 3-5 is a structural element of the type definition.

 ###### Table 3-5.
 Field Options